vishvadeliwala/CFREWebApp/readme.md

 3. Open a new terminal at CFREWebapp
 4. python run.py

-Open the local host link displayed in the python terminal.
+Click the local host link displayed in the python terminal to access the web application.